 Porphyria Cutanea Tarda

 Porphyria cutanea tarda (PCT) is a comparatively common hepatic porphyria affecting mainly the skin.
 Liver disease is also common.
-PCT is due to an acquired or inherited deficiency in the activity of hepatic uroporphyrinogen decarboxylase, an enzyme in the heme biosynthetic pathway.
+PCT is due to an acquired or inherited deficiency in the activity of hepatic uroporphyrinogen decarboxylase, an enzyme in the heme biosynthetic pathway (see Table: Substrates and Enzymes of the Heme Biosynthetic Pathway and the Diseases Associated With Their Deficiency).
 Porphyrins accumulate, particularly when there is increased oxidative stress in the hepatocytes, which is usually due to increased hepatic iron, but which may also be due to alcohol, smoking, estrogens, or hepatitis C or HIV infection.
 Symptoms include fragile, easily blistered skin, mainly on sun-exposed areas.
 Diagnosis is by porphyrin analysis of urine and stool.
 Differentiation from the acute, cutaneous porphyrias hereditary coproporphyria and variegate porphyria is important.
 Treatment includes iron depletion by phlebotomy and enhancing porphyrin excretion by treatment with low dose chloroquine or hydroxychloroquine.
-Prevention is by avoidance of sunlight, alcohol, smoking, estrogens, iron-containing drugs and successful treatment of any concomitant hepatitis C and HIV infections.
+Prevention is by avoidance of sunlight, alcohol, smoking, estrogens, and iron-containing drugs and successful treatment of any concomitant hepatitis C and HIV infections.